ch22group16/capstone-GenAI/README.md

 To train the dataset, we have only considered the first 2500 characters of the email body from each email.

 # Zero Shot Learning
 We perormed Zero Shot testing in all the models we tried.
 The common trend that we noticed was long subject lines.
+Therefore, we focussed on hyper parameters such as length_penalty, max_new_tokens, min_length

 For Example: